Niels Eje

-Niels Eje (born Copenhagen 1954) is a Danish composer and oboist.
+Niels Eje (born 1954) is a Danish composer and oboist.

+Early life

-Niels Eje was educated at the Carl Nielsen Academy of Music in Denmark 1974 to 1979.
+Niels Eje was born in Copenhagen and was educated at the Carl Nielsen Academy of Music from 1974 to 1979.
 Thereafter he studied with Lothar Koch of the Berlin Philharmonic.

+Career

 His career included a position as principal oboist in the Danish National Symphony Orchestra, (1979 to 1990) performances in Europe, USA and Japan as soloist and chamber musician.